mtak-/lstm/README.md

 }
 ```

-There's some (poorly) explained details in the comments, but basically, transactions work as you'd expect them to work.
+There's some (poorly explained) details in the comments, but basically, transactions work as you'd expect them to work.
 That's the point of STM.

 ## var

-By default, `lstm` assumes data to be private.
+`lstm` takes an implicitly private, explicitly shared approach to STM.
 To let `lstm` know that a variable is shared, use the `var` template.

 ```cpp
 template<typename T, typename Alloc = std::allocator<T>>
 struct var;
 ```

-### var constructors
+### var special member functions

 `var`'s detect constructors in a similar fashion to `std::optional`, except `var`'s cannot be `null`, so there's no need to pass in a `std::in_place_t` into the constructor.